satriachandrayw/trade-gpt/docs/PRD.md

 - **GPT-4 Model**: A large language model used to analyze textual data and generate insights.
 - **Telegram Bot**: A bot that sends messages via the Telegram messaging platform.
 - **ICT Strategy**: Inner Circle Trading strategy that focuses on market structure, liquidity pools, order blocks, and fair value gaps.
+- **FreqTrade**: An open-source cryptocurrency trading bot that will be adapted for forex trading.

 ## 8. Architecture Design